NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

 ``AD02578`` -- POINT ARGUELLO HEAVY:

     W009: Distillation fraction recovered is missing or invalid

+``EX00058`` -- Liza:

+    W009: Distillation fraction recovered is missing or invalid